openstack-k8s-operators/openstack-must-gather/README.md

 - `SOS_ONLY_PLUGINS`: List of SOS report plugins to use.
 Empty string to run them all.
 Defaults to: `block,cifs,crio,devicemapper,devices,iscsi,lvm2, memory,multipath,nfs,nis,nvme,podman,process,processor,selinux,scsi,udev`.
+- `SOS_OSP_OPERATORS`: Whether to gather SOS reports for nodes running the operators.
+Enabled by default (`true`).
+To disable set to an empty string.
 - `SOS_EDPM`: Comma separated list of edpm nodes to gather SOS reports from, empty string skips sos report gathering.
 Accepts keyword all to gather all nodes. eg: `edpm-compute-0,edpm-compute-1`